 During our topic we will be discussing the question ‘What makes me unique?’
 Through this question we will be developing many of the children’s personal social skills including building confidence when talking in small groups, talking to friends about personal wants and needs and developing the children’s ability to communicate about their own homes and communities.
 This topic will also help to raise awareness about all the different aspects that make us unique and give us the opportunity to talk about a range of different appearances, cultures and beliefs.

 As an introduction to phonics we will be reviewing oral blending and oral segmenting from phase 1 of the Letters and Sounds scheme.
-These 2 skills are the foundation for all future reading and writing and it is therefore important that we spend time consolidating these skills before we start teaching the children their letter sounds.
+These 2 skills are the foundation for all future reading and writing and it's important that we spend time consolidating these skills before we start teaching the children their letter sounds.
 The skill of oral blending enables the children to push single sounds together so that they can hear whole words.
 The skill of oral segmenting enables the children to break down words into their smallest single sound components.
-Over this half term both yourselves and your children will be learning a lot of new skills and vocabulary, to help with this, we will be holding our first phonics training for parents on Wednesday 25th September at 6pm.
-This session is aimed at informing you some of the phonic strategies and terminology we use in the class and enable you to confidently support your children at home, particularly when they start to receive home learning.
+After consolidating their phase 1 knowledge, we will move on to teaching the first set of sounds in accordance with the Read Write Inc scheme.
+Nearer the time, we will be in touch through Tapestry with more information about this.

-This term will be focused mainly on developing your child’s pre-counting skills.
+This term will focus mainly on developing your child’s pre-counting skills.
 This will involve sorting items into groups, identifying similarities and differences and making patterns.
 We will spend much of our time asking the children to ‘say what you see’ and modelling giving answers using full sentences such as, ‘They are the same because’, ‘They are different because’ and ‘I can see…’.
 On top of this we will begin to develop your child’s ability to subitise amounts which means being able to identify how many items are in a group without counting.
 This is a skill which precedes counting and only applies to small groups up to an average of 5 objects.
-We will hold our first maths training of the year together with an introduction to Tapestry on Wednesday 2nd October at 6pm.

 Finally, a large proportion of our time will be spent developing our fine and gross motor skills.
 The biggest focus of which will be on developing the children’s shoulder and finger strength and dexterity so that they can master the tripod pencil grip.